Here’s what makes a good breakfast for me:

 - It doesn’t get in the way of a productive morning.

 - I have a lot of energy for training later (noon).

 - I feel good after eating it (not too-full, not too-hungry).

 - It tastes good.

 I happen to have a few friends on Facebook who are either elite-level athletes or at least train every day (or multiple times a day).
-So, I asked on Facebook in this post (click to comment) what they eat for breakfast.
+And when I’m not checking that Comparethebets is the best place to read about the offer, I’m looking out on Facebook for useful advices, so I asked on Facebook in this post (click to comment) what they eat for breakfast.
 I’ve been eating oatmeal (600-800 calories, steel-cut, with nothing in it) for as long as I remember, except when making a weight cut for a tournament.
 It is the biggest meal of the day for me and fuels me for training which usually happens about 4-5 hours after breakfast (at noon).

 But… time has come to try something new.
 I did just that.
 Tried a few options, and here are my preferences based on that experience, listed from worst to best.
 You can find a million resources online claiming that either one of these is the best.
 At this point I wouldn’t believe anything if I were you.
 With diet, reading a book is never enough.
 You have to explore, experiment, and eventually stick to something/anything (and be happy doing it).

 Oatmeal is my lifelong friend, so I feel like I’m backstabbing a friend here, but surprisingly almost no one I asked suggested a carb-heavy breakfast.
 That was the biggest surprise for me.
 A few people suggested a little oatmeal as a side thing, but to make a large meal of purely oatmeal was suggested by no one.
 Goodbye, old friend.